Metroid: Other M: Marketing and release

-Technical issues
+Technical problems

-After the release of Metroid: Other M, it was reported to have a bug where the door in Sector 3 is permanently locked and impassable, preventing players from continuing.
+Other M was reported to have a bug where the door in Sector 3 is permanently locked and impassable, preventing players from continuing.
 Nintendo revealed that a bug is triggered when the player backtracks to the room within Sector 3 where they have previously obtained the Ice Beam.
-The company has set up a program that allows players affected by the bug to send in an SD card or their Wii console with their save files to be repaired.

-As Other M uses a dual-layer disc, Nintendo has stated that some Wii consoles may have difficulty reading data off a large-capacity medium due to a contaminated laser lens of an optical disc drive.
+The company set up a program that allowed players affected by the bug to send in an SD card or their Wii console with their save files to be repaired.
+As Other M uses a dual-layer disc, Nintendo said that some Wii consoles may have difficulty reading data off a large-capacity medium due to a contaminated laser lens of an optical disc drive.